CescaNeri/DataMining-MachineLearning/data-mining/decision-tree/model.md

     - Continuous (the split condition can be expressed as a Boolean with N-ary split and as a binary comparison test with binary-split)
         - Static (discretization takes place only once before applying the algorithm)
         - DYnamic (discretization takes place at each recursion)
-- The criterion defining the best split (it must allow you ti determine more pure classes, using a **measure of purity**)
+- The criterion defining the best split (it must allow you to determine more pure classes, using a **measure of purity**)
     - ![](impurity.jpg)
 - The criterion for interrupting splitting (AND conditions, if one applies, the splitting stops)
     - When all its records belong to the same class